canonical/snapcraft/docs/release-notes/index.rst

   Contributors
   ------------

-  We would like to share a big thank you to all the people who contributed to this release.
+  We would like to express a big thank you to all the people who contributed to this release.

   `@alex <>`_, `@blair <>`_, `@cam <>`_, `@devin <>`_